Drone industry powers on to be worth US$92 billion by 2030, says ABI Research

 Drone Industry Powers On To Be Worth Us$92 Billion By 2030, Says Abi Research 1

-With their involvement in the public response to the pandemic, highlighted their value.
+With their involvement in the public response to the pandemic, drone companies highlighted their value.
 Now, the story of the next decade will be the development of key technologies like edge computing, cloud services and 5G connectivity enabling mass deployments, in tandem with regulatory harmonization.
 “While cloud services will help enable the collection and orchestration of massive amounts of data, 5G will significantly reduce latency for mission-critical drone operations.
 The advancement of edge computing and processing hardware will also be important, as drones can be untethered from remote operation and become truly autonomous,” Whitton concludes.

 These findings are from ABI Research’s Small Unmanned Aerial Systems: Annual Update application analysis report.
 This report is part of the company’s Industrial, Commercial and Collaborative Robotics research service, which includes research, data, and analyst insights.
 Based on extensive primary interviews, Application Analysis reports present in-depth analysis on key market trends and factors for a specific application, which could focus on an individual market or geography.